nikspyratos/toybox/README.md

 - **Separation of concerns**: You may notice some parts of your application require more resources than others.
 For example, your database needs tons of storage, or your Redis instance takes a lot of RAM.
 In this case, it can be smarter to switch to either a managed service (e.g. RDS for managed DB, SQS for queues), or spin up a generic server specifically to use that tool.
 - **Horizontal scale**: Spin more servers up, and stick a load balancer in front of them.
 Again managed services for this exist, or you can spin up a generic server with Forge/Ploi and use that for it.
 Just remember to [modify your scheduled tasks to only run on one server](https://laravel.com/docs/10.x/scheduling#running-tasks-on-one-server).
 - **Self hosting**: Some non-app modules of your business might be cheaper to self-host.
 For example: CMS, Metabase, Websockets.
 Be careful with this however, as there can be some hidden catch of complexity/cost involved that can make it more attractive to go for the managed service.
+- **Octane**: If you've gotten here, are sure your code (and dependencies) won't have memory leaks, and want another option before going with serverless, services or autoscaling, consider switching from PHP-FPM to [Octane](https://laravel.com/docs/10.x/octane).
 - **Serverless**: There are two modes of thinking with serverless: pay to make the scale problems go away, or use it for infrequent, burstable task loads that don't need to be in your main app.

 If you need _even more_ than that: